-Further information on how to apply for help with fees is contained in the guidance - Do I have to pay fees?
+Further information on how to apply for help with fees is contained in the Do I have to pay court fees? guidance.

 Some aspects of this policy are currently under review.
-If you intend to make an application for help with Probate or Patients fees, please contact the respective court office for further advice.
+If you intend to make an application for help with Probate or Patients fees, contact the respective court office for further advice.

 Help and advice

 You can contact the NICTS Probate Office for administrative advice.

 If you need advice of a legal nature, this should be sought from a qualified legal practitioner, as NICTS probate staff cannot provide this.

 If you require a solicitor, you should contact the Law Society of Northern Ireland.